-(2) The amounts shown reflect the 2014 annual incentive plan awards.
-In December 2013, our Compensation Committee established target short-term incentive awards, expressed as a percentage of each executive's 2014 base salary.
-These awards are based on individual and Company performance targets for 2014, which are described in greater detail in the subsection of the CD&A titled "Annual Incentive Plan."
-For purposes of this chart, it is assumed that each executive realizes 10% of the Individual Performance Incentive at threshold, 100% at target, and 200% at maximum.
+(2) Reflects amounts payable under 2015 annual incentive plan awards based on individual and Company performance targets for 2015, which are described in greater detail in the subsection of the CD&A titled "Annual Incentive Plan."
+For purposes of this table, it is assumed that each executive realizes 10% of the Individual Performance Incentive at threshold, 100% at target, and 200% at maximum.

-(3) These columns represent the long-term award opportunities under the PSU component of the Company's LTI awards.
+(3) Reflects amounts payable under PSUs based on the satisfaction of Company performance targets granted as part of each Named Executive Officer's LTI award.
 The threshold amount is calculated based on the minimum amount that a recipient could earn if eligible for any portion of the PSUs to be paid and settled.
 For additional information about the Company's LTI awards, see footnote 2 of the Summary Compensation Table and the subsection of the CD&A titled "Long-term Incentives."